-Sadly, there’s no secure function for hiding photos on a stock Android device.
+Sadly, there’s no built-in secure function for hiding photos on an Android phone or tablet.
 However, many Android device manufacturers offer built-in privacy features that help you to hide your photos and other files easily.
 You can also use the archive function in Google Photos.

-If you have a Samsung phone, like the S7 Edge, then you’re in luck because there’s a robust, secure mode to keep your private photos and videos private.
+If you have a Samsung phone, like the Galaxy S10, then you’re in luck because there’s a robust, secure mode to keep your private photos and videos private.

 - Open the Gallery app and find a photo you want to hide.

-- Tap on it and tap More at the top right.
+- Tap and hold to select it and tap the three vertical dots at the top right.

-- Choose Move to Private from the drop down list.
+- Choose Move to Secure Folder from the drop-down list.

 If your phone or tablet doesn’t have a built-in security option for hiding photos, then your best bet is to download and install one of the best photo hiding apps.
 There are a couple that we recommend.

 Here’s a great, free photo hiding app for Android with some optional extras available as in-app purchases.
 You can put photos or videos into your vault and they are only accessible by entering a PIN or password.
-There’s an optional, automatic, online backup built in, which encrypts your photos and uploads them to your Google Drive.
+There’s an optional, automatic, online backup built-in, which encrypts your photos and uploads them to the cloud.
 You can also set up multiple vaults for different photos and videos, all with different passwords to gain entry.
 Vaulty has a mugshot feature, too, which snaps a photo of anyone trying to gain access.

 This is a very popular app for hiding photos on Android and it’s easy to use.
 It’s like a secure locker.
-You choose what photos and videos to add to it, and you can only access them by using your PIN, pattern, or fingerprint.
-It also backs up your photos and videos via an encrypted private cloud.
-You can even use Keep Safe to send photos securely and include a time limit, so that they disappear after 20 seconds.
-If you’re willing to pay $5 per month or $24 for a year, then you can get the Premium version which includes a fake PIN for a decoy photo vault, a secret door to disguise the app, and break-in alerts.
+You choose what photos and videos to add to it, and you can only access them by using your PIN, passcode, or fingerprint.
+It encrypts your files, but keeps them on the device — there is no online backup.
+It also supports Micro SD cards, includes a fake passcode option that takes you to a decoy photo vault, a hidden icon to disguise the app, and break-in alerts.